zarf-dev/proposals/0032-support-ipv6/README.md

 and make progress.
 -->

-* Change the current mechanism for bootstrapping Zarf in an IPv4 cluster (that is, using a `Service` of type `NodePort` and the "the route localnet hack").
+* Change the current mechanism for bootstrapping Zarf in IPv4-only or IPv4/IPv6 dual-stack clusters (that is, using a `Service` of type `NodePort` and the "the route localnet hack").
+* Support for IPv6-IPv4 dual-stack clusters.

 ## Proposal